tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### AmendmentAssertion

 - Name: bdqffdq:AmendmentAssertion
-- Definition: An Assertion expressing the result of an Implementation evaluating an Amendment supporting a particular DataQualityNeed to improve a particular DataResource.
+- Definition: A bdqffdq:Assertion expressing the result of a bdqffdq:Implementation evaluating a bdqffdq:Amendment supporting a particular bdqffdq:DataQualityNeed to improve a particular bdqffdq:DataResource.
 - SubClass Of: AmendmentConcept; Assertion

 ********************